escribano89/landbot-challenge/README.md

 ## Last considerations

-- Review and expand the test suite
+- Review and expand the test suite.
 - We included a library to handle the phone validation.
 This could be replaced in case we need to.
 - We send all the notifications in the background, without applying that required "minute".
 So in case that is 100% necessary, we should implement it.
 - In case of having code scalability issues, consider decoupling the business code from the infrastructure.